auberginekenobi/pedpancan_ecdna/README.md

 ## Create a new environment and install all packages
 conda env create -f environment.yml

+## If you're on a Mac with Apple silicon, edgeR and others need to be installed using intel architecture:
+CONDA_SUBDIR=osx-64 conda env create -f differential-expression.yml
+conda activate differential-expression
+conda config --env --set subdir osx-64

 ## Link the environment to your base jupyter installation
 # R environments:
 conda activate myenvironment